adhityarangaraj/CPP_Practice/README.md

 This repository contains my C++ practice programs.

-It includes basic exercises covering a lot of topics.
+It includes basic exercises covering a lot of topics and some of my coursework.

 The repository is updated as I progress in C++.

-NOTE:Executable files are excluded using .gitignore.
+NOTE: Executable files are excluded using .gitignore.